First Aliyah: History

-But the major cause of tension and violence throughout the period 1882–1914 was not accidents, misunderstandings or the attitudes and behaviors of either side, but objective historical conditions and the conflicting interests and goals of the two populations.
-The Arabs sought instinctively to retain the Arab and Muslim character of the region and to maintain their position as its rightful inhabitants; the Zionists sought radically to change the status quo, buy as much land as possible, settle on it, and eventually turn an Arab-populated country into a Jewish homeland.For decades the Zionists tried to camouflage their real aspirations, for fear of angering the authorities and the Arabs.
-They were, however, certain of their aims and of the means needed to achieve them.
-Internal correspondence amongst the olim from the very beginning of the Zionist enterprise leaves little room for doubt.
+The Ottoman authorities recognized the Jewish immigration wave to the land as early as November 1882.
+They understood from the beginning of the 1880s that it was part of a larger Jewish national plan.
+Consequently, they took steps to limit the entry options for Jews into the country.
+Restrictions were imposed, despite the Sultan's permit for Jewish settlement given during a meeting with two Jewish representatives from Romania in May 1882.
+The scope of the immigration diminished due to these restrictions and the difficulties faced by the immigrants.

 From Eastern Europe

 Jewish immigration to Ottoman Palestine from Eastern Europe occurred as part of mass emigrations of approximately 2.5 million people that took place towards the end of the 19th and beginning of the 20th century.
 A rapid increase in population had created economic problems that affected Jewish societies in the Pale of Settlement in Russia, Galicia, and Romania.

 Persecution of Jews in Russia was also a factor.
 In 1881, Tsar Alexander II of Russia was assassinated, and the authorities blamed the Jews for the assassination.
 Consequently, in addition to the May Laws, major anti-Jewish pogroms swept the Pale of Settlement.
-A movement called Hibbat Zion (love of Zion) spread across the Pale (helped by Leon Pinsker's pamphlet Auto-Emancipation), as did the similar Bilu movement.
+A movement called Hibbat Zion (lovers of Zion) spread across the Pale (helped by Leon Pinsker's pamphlet Auto-Emancipation), as did the similar Bilu movement.
 Both movements encouraged Jews to emigrate to Ottoman Palestine.

+In 1882, many Jews who were preparing to immigrate, and several organizations that were on the verge of finalizing land purchases for establishing settlements were thrown into disarray and decided not to immigrant because of the Ottoman's restriction.

+The immigration renewed in 1890 for several reasons, the prominent among them were: